NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 ---
 ## **Learning Objectives:** <a name="LOS"></a>
-The Biofilm Metagenomics Workflow Self-Learning Module will serve for undergrad to graduate level.
+The biofilm metagenomics workflow self-learning module will serve for undergraduate through graduate level.
 The learning objectives vary slightly based on the audience.
-It would also be our intention to offer additional technical learning objectives, such as deploying the learning module to alternate platforms and customizing the workflow, for interested students.
-This Docker version will focus on a turn-key-run audience and help them to achieve 2 learning objectives(LOs):
+This Docker version will help users to achieve 2 learning objectives (LOs):

 LO1.
 Concepts Inventory
- > Statement 1: The learner will receive fundamental concepts related to microbiome and biofilm analysis.
+ > Statement 1: The learner will learn fundamental concepts related to microbiome and biofilm analysis.
 Biofilms have great importance for public health because of their role in certain infectious diseases and importance in a variety of device-related infections.

 LO2 - Dataset and Toolkits
-> Statement 1: The learner will be able to describe and manipulate Dataset and Toolkits relevant to microbiome analysis project  - Biofilm Metagenomic analysis can be leveraged to aid in our understanding of microbial taxonomy, functions, interactions, ecology, and evolution.
+> Statement 1: The learner will be able to describe and manipulate datasets and toolkits relevant to microbiome analysis projects.
+Biofilm metagenomic analysis can be leveraged to aid in our understanding of microbial taxonomy, functions, interactions, ecology, and evolution.

 The course consists of 5 learning submodules:

 *Submodule #0: Introduction - Concept Inventory and Workflow Overview* <br>
-*Submodule #1:  Metagenome data preparation and QC* <br>
+*Submodule #1: Metagenome Data Preparation and QC* <br>
-*Submodule #2: Microbiome analysis* <br>
+*Submodule #2: Microbiome Analysis* <br>
 *Submodule #3: Biomarker Discovery* <br>
 *Submodule #4: Microbiome Community Analysis* <br>
-*Submodule #5: Running workflows at scale with Google Life Sciences API* <br>
+*Submodule #5: Running Wrkflows at Scale with Google Life Sciences API* <br>

 ---

 ## **Getting Started** <a name="GS"></a>
-Before creating your notebook make sure you has access to and have enabled the tools Big Query and Life Sciences.
+Before creating your notebook make sure you have access to and have enabled the tools Big Query and Life Sciences.
 Once that is done go to Vertex AI by searching the name in the search bar, go to Workbench , USER-MANAGED NOTEBOOKS, +NEW NOTEBOOK, then click R 4.2 (or greater).
 <img src="images/notebook_setup.png" width="450" height="300"></img> <br>
 Type in your notebooks name and click ADVANCE OPTIONS<br>